Teachers and Parents

 • Lesson 6 – Grades: 5 – 8

-What is Froensic Science: Waht Do These Scientists Do?
+What is Forensic Science: What Do These Scientists Do?

-What is exactly forensic science?
+What exactly is forensic science?
 This field is often misnamed and misunderstood.
-What is seen on TV is a conglomeration of a few different vocations mixed with quite of bit of romanticism.
+What is seen on TV is a conglomeration of a few different vocations mixed with romantic notions.
 The job of a forensic scientist might not be as hyped up as what we see on TV, however, the importance of the job they perform has become incalculable in the legal world.

 • Lesson 7 – Grades: 9 – 12